Discover the Magic of a Reserve Advent Calendar: A Unique Countdown to the Holidays

 7. Tinned curry.
 A great way to help people have a nice meal with some flavour in it.
 They also often contain some vegetables in them which is helpful.

-8. Irish Stew.
+8. Irish Stew or a thick chunky soup.
 This is also something that gets requested a lot.

 9. Kids snacks.
 As all parents know, kids can eat a lot and need topping up with food regularly!